Unleash/unleash-edge/development-guide.md

 ### Tools
 * Install Rust using [rustup](https://rustup.rs)
-* Copy the pre-commit hook in the hooks folder into .git/hooks/pre-commit
+* Copy the pre-commit hook in the hooks folder to .git/hooks/pre-commit
+* Install [docker](https://docs.docker.com/get-docker), making sure your user has access to use it.

 ```shell
 cp hooks/* .git/hooks/